jonesbuilds/Skills-For-Time/README.md

 ## 🌟 What Is This?

-Skills for Time lets users trade time and talent through a credit-based system.
+Timebank lets users trade time and talent through a credit-based system.
 Whether you're offering tutoring, design, repairs, or just a helping hand — your time has value.

 ---